Treating Female Infertility in Overland Park, KS

 - Laparoscopy.
 A tiny camera will be inserted into a small incision in the lower abdomen in order for the doctor to observe the ovaries, fallopian tubes and uterus.
 Your physician will also be able to see any scarring or evidence of endometriosis.

-Infertility Treatment Options from Women’s Care OBGYN
+Infertility Treatment Options at Women’s Care OBGYN

 The suggested treatment will depend on the the type of problem, the age of the woman and her personal preferences.
 Each woman is unique so not every treatment plan will be the same.
 The list below is far from comprehensive, but it introduces some of the most common forms of treatment that we offer to women of Shawnee Mission and Overland Park, Kansas.